photoprism/photoprism-docs/docs/getting-started/nas/zimaos.md

 If your device runs out of memory or other system resources:

 - [ ] Try [reducing the number of workers](../config-options.md#indexing) by setting `PHOTOPRISM_WORKERS` to a reasonably small value, depending on the performance of your device
-- [ ] Make sure [your device has at least 4 GB of swap space](../troubleshooting/docker.md#adding-swap) so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding
+- [ ] Make sure your device has at least 4 GB of swap space so that indexing doesn't cause restarts when memory usage spikes; RAW image conversion and video transcoding are especially demanding
 - [ ] If you are using SQLite, [switch to MariaDB](../advanced/databases.md#change-database), which is [better optimized for high concurrency](../faq.md#should-i-use-sqlite-mariadb-or-mysql)
 - [ ] As a last measure, you can [disable image classification and facial recognition](../config-options.md#feature-flags)

 Other issues?
 Our [troubleshooting checklists](../troubleshooting/index.md) help you quickly diagnose and resolve them.

+!!! tldr ""
+    Should you experience problems with the installation, we recommend that you ask the [ZimaSpace community](https://discord.gg/f9nzbmpMtU) for advice, as we cannot provide support for third-party software and services.
+Also note that third-party integrations may not provide direct access to config files or the command line, so you might not be able to use all features and config options.

 !!! example ""
     **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.